 A parent may reach their threshold for frustration and subsequent abusive actions more easily and frequently with children with special needs and/or difficult behaviors (1 Etiology reference Child maltreatment includes all types of abuse and neglect of a child under the age of 18 by a parent, caregiver, or another person in a custodial role (eg, clergy, coach, teacher) that results... read more ).
 This lack of bonding occurs more commonly with premature or sick infants separated from parents early in infancy or with biologically unrelated children (eg, stepchildren), increasing the risk of abuse.

 Situational stress may precipitate abuse, particularly when emotional support of relatives, friends, neighbors, or peers is unavailable.

-Neglect usually results from a combination of factors such as poor parenting, poor stress-coping skills, unsupportive family systems, and stressful life circumstances.
-Neglect often occurs in impoverished families experiencing financial and environmental stresses, particularly those in which parents also have mental disorders (typically depression, bipolar disorder, or schizophrenia), abuse drugs or alcohol, or have limited intellectual capacity.
+Neglect usually results from a combination of factors such as difficulties with parenting, poor stress-coping skills, unsupportive family systems, and stressful life circumstances.
+Neglect often occurs in families experiencing financial and environmental stresses, particularly those in which parents also have untreated mental health disorders (typically depression, anxiety, bipolar disorder, or schizophrenia), have a substance use disorder, or have limited intellectual capacity.
 Children in single-parent families may be at risk of neglect due to a lower income and fewer available resources.

 Symptoms and signs depend on the nature and duration of the abuse or neglect.